Leo40Git/CaveSaveEdit/MCI.md

 - `getGraphicsResolution:Number` - Gets the game's resolution.

 ## Information arrays
+To add an empty space to any of these arrays, add a `null`.
 - `getSpecials:Array<String>` - Gets a list of special support features to enable.
 Valid values are:
 `MimHack` for the <MIM hack,
 `VarHack` for the <VAR hack (cannot be enabled with <MIM or <BUY),